DeveloppeurPascal/DeveloppeurPascal/README.md

 * :movie_camera: [Serial Streameur](https://serialstreameur.fr) offers hundreds of hours of French-language videos of software coding, video games, technical presentations and online conferences for developers of software, video games, mobile applications and websites.

-* :smiley: Delphi developer communities exist all over the world and on the Internet.
+* :loudspeaker: Delphi developer communities exist all over the world and on the Internet.
 Some of them are listed [on Embarcadero's blog platform](https://blogs.embarcadero.com/community/).

 * :link: [Delphi Learning Resources](https://delphi-resources.developpeur-pascal.fr/) is a directory of Delphi-related links (docs, official sites, forums, videos, blogs, tutorials, etc.).